 Social Enterprise issues also arise in traditional for-profit careers (and cut across functional areas, such as strategy, operations, finance, marketing, accounting, and human resources), providing MBAs with opportunities to serve on boards or special commissions, enter public-private partnerships, and help companies become more socially responsible.
 Given the increasing level of public interest and scrutiny of corporate actions, keeping up to date with social enterprise issues will become increasingly relevant in the pursuit of for-profit careers.

 One of the advantages of being at Columbia University is access to NYC and the opportunity for MBA students to attend and organize events that draw upon participants and speakers from a wide array of international and US-based organizations.
-The Social Enterprise Club (SEC), International Development Club (IDC), Green Business Club (GBC), Social Enterprise Program, other student clubs and the Career Management Center organize a number of career events both jointly and independently throughout the year to help career seekers in the social enterprise sector.
+The Social Enterprise Club (SEC), Green Business Club (GBC), other student clubs, the Tamer Center for Social Enterprise and the Career Management Center organize a number of career events both jointly and independently throughout the year to help career seekers in the social enterprise sector.
 Previous career events held at Columbia include the Annual Social Enterprise Conference, summer internship panels, alumni panels and networking events, mentoring groups, speakers and panels focusing on career areas within Social Enterprise and issues common to a number of areas.
-See SEC Events for further details.

-The Social Enterprise Program and Club share the same email list that is available to current Social Enterprise students and Columbia Business School alumni only.
+The Tamer Center for Social Enterprise and the Social Enterprise Club share the same email list that is available to current Social Enterprise students and Columbia Business School alumni only.
 This is the primary method by which students, faculty and administrators share information on career events and job leads.

 Independent and Pro Bono Consulting Projects